lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

         cat container-credentials.json | docker login -u _json_key --password-stdin https://eu.gcr.io

 - You can work with two configs.
-We recommend creating a dedicated folder for the Lightly docker config.
+We recommend creating a dedicated folder for the Lightly Worker docker config.

     .. code-block:: console